Primary Navigation Mobile

 What we like

-The Qashqai drives neatly enough, it has plenty of space to hold you family and it’s packed with clever (and inobtrusive) driver assistance technology.
-The E-Power hybrid is also great around town, delivering excellent fuel economy.
-We also love the fact it still has physical buttons for the climate controls.
-Don’t bin them off for the Mk4 model, Nissan.
+The Qashqai drives neatly enough, it has plenty of space to hold your family and it’s packed with clever (and inobtrusive) driver assistance technology.
+The new E-Power hybrid is still great around town, delivering excellent fuel economy.
+We love the fact Nissan retained physical buttons for the climate controls, too.

 What we don’t like